 We at Spotless find that the bottom line is persuading television and media companies of the importance of using the data that they already have or that they can easily obtain to maximise their business potential.
 However, this can only be done successfully by addressing the issue of the quality of the data themselves.
 Indeed, what inspired us to set up Spotless as a new startup which applies Artificial Intelligence to data through Machine Learning filters was seeing media and television companies enthusiastic about using data to work for them but needing help to properly clean said data to ensure data quality that they could trust in.
 And while they were willing to recruit a data science team or outsource the work to a company specialising in data science, the data cleaning can be hugely laborious, occupying 60-90% of data science teams time.
 Not to mention that the difficulties of recruiting an experienced data science team are exacerbated when their job mostly involves cleaning data in a world where suddenly all businesses are waking up to the reality of the importance of data science to drive growth and to make sure they aren't overwhelmed by their more data-competent rivals.

 Our Machine Learning Filters learn from experience and are available through a python API.
-We have thus created a new solution to all the problems of rogue data in television, making their cleaning a swift and seamless activity which you can build into the entry point of your media platforms.
+We have thus created a new solution to all the problems of rogue data in television, making their data validation and cleaning a swift and seamless activity which you can build into the entry point of your media platforms.

 There are various different types of data which need ingesting into your platforms in order to ensure success in maximizing the value of said data, depending on your actual business model.
 These include metadata, EPG data, Viewing data, VOD data and CRM data.